EuncheolIm/EuncheolIm.github.io/index.md

 <br/>

 # Now
-* Ph.D. student in the Department of Electrical and Electronics Engineering at Korea University (KU), and a member of the <span class="skyblue-text"> Advanced Robot Control Lab (ARC)</span> at the Korea Institute of Science and Technology (KIST).”
+* Ph.D. student in the Department of Electrical and Electronics Engineering at Korea University (KU), and a member of the <span class="skyblue-text"> Advanced Robot Control Lab (ARC)</span> at the Korea Institute of Science and Technology (KIST).

 <br/>